KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. Typo - Found 'Magic Mirror' in file `MMM-RKI-Covid19.js`: Replace it with `MagicMirror²`.
 2. Typo - Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.
+3. Deprecated - Found 'require("native-request")' in file `node_helper.js`: Replace it with built-in fetch.

 ## [MMM-RMV by Com-Lum](https://github.com/Com-Lum/MMM-RMV)